Visiblink/antenna/README.md

 On other systems, you can install as follows:

 1. download the antenna.py script.
-Rename it "antenna."
+Rename it "antenna".
 As root, make the file executable by typing ```chmod +x antenna```
 2. place the file in /usr/bin/
 3. make sure that python3, gst123, and libatk-adaptor are installed on your system.
 4. type ```antenna``` to start the program.